-Your goal should be to lose fat (not just weight!) and gain, or at least maintain muscle.
-Losing is a term used by losers.gaining is a term used by winners.
+Your goal should be to lose fat (not just weight!) and gain or at least maintain muscle.
+Losing is a term used by losers.
+Gaining is a term used by winners.
 People who focus on weight loss only often end up only being a smaller version of their former selves, more flabby and with even higher body fat levels.
 They are neither “toned” in appearance or “firm” to the touch.
 Why?
 Because they made the mistake of focusing on the wrong goals of weight loss and “toning and firming” versus what actually matters: losing fat and gaining muscle.
-Toning and firming can only come from balancing your nutrition program with your activities, but if you do not what your “BMR” (basal metabolic rate) Body fat % and VO2 Max are it is impossible to know that if what you are doing to get into shape is making it better, or worse.
-When you start losing weight the wrong way you will only losing 10-15lbs of fluid and muscle but then you will hit a plateau.
+Toning and firming can only come from balancing your nutrition program with your activities, but if you do not know what your “BMR” (basal metabolic rate), body fat percentage and VO2 Max are, it is impossible to know that if what you are doing to get into shape is making it better, or worse.
+When you start losing weight the wrong way you will only be losing 10-15 pounds of fluid and muscle but then you will hit a plateau.
 When you stop your new fad exercise routine, you will gain 20% more weight than you had before you began.
 The sad truth is that next year you will be back out on the search for next year’s fad routine.